abdmd/openiddict-aspnetcore-tokenauth/README.md

 1. Use the seeded *admin* user to validate tokens, check `ApplicationDbContext.cs`.

-2. Get Token: Send a POST request to `http://localhost:xxxx/connect/token`
+2. Get Token: Send a POST request to `http://localhost:xxxx/connect/token` with the following fields
    * grant_type=password
    * username=admin[at]test[.]com
    * password=Test1234%

-   You will receive the token in response from server.
+   You will receive a token in response from server.

 3. Access protected routes: Add `Authorization` field in the header of request and set value to `Bearer`  + token.